 We believe every student deserves the opportunity to attend and complete college.

-College Advising Corps works in high schools across the country to increase the number of low-income, first generation college, and underrepresented students who enter and complete higher education.
+College Advising Corps works in high schools across the country and virtually to increase the number of low-income, first generation college, and underrepresented students who enter and complete higher education.

 Angelina rushed into Clara's office with a smile on her face and a big envelope in her hand.